-Continued operation and maintenance of the Project, including Project-related recreation, would require some commitment of local law enforcement and fire protection resources.
+Continued O&M of the Project, including Project-related recreation, would require some commitment of local law enforcement and fire protection resources.
 While there have been few if any Project-related wildfires, should a fire occur, local fire response services would be needed.
 These impacts are considered short-term because they are only needed in cases of emergencies.
+YCWA facilities provide sources of water for fighting fires.
+YCWA also contributes funding and cooperates with local communities in various projects related to YCWA's fundamental purposes, such as the installation of five concrete 10,000 gallon water tanks for use by the Camptonville Volunteer Fire Department in fighting fires, which could adversely affect water quality.
 Also, when compared to the overall economic benefit of the Project in terms of employment, tourism and fees YCWA pays to federal, state and local agencies, these impacts are minor.